In early 2019, we removed the limits on the number of jobs you can have open and on the go at any one time.

 If you’re in a position in which you’ve already provided a cost or a quote to the homeowner, we will prompt the homeowner to either accept or respond to you.

-Homeowners have 7 days to query or accept a trade proposed job cost if no action is taken the cost will be accepted and an invoice issued.
-All quotes do need to be accepted by homeowners prior to an invoice issuing.
+Homeowners have 5 days to query or accept a trade proposed job cost.
+If no action is taken the cost will be accepted and an invoice issued

 How can I manage my list of Active jobs?